Study recommends fire department changes

 The Rochester Fire Department doesn't routinely meet response time standards for structure fires as prescribed by the National Fire Protection Association, one of several challenges facing the department, according to members of an ad-hoc fire committee that was formed to assess the current and future needs of the department.

-The committee's report was presented on Monday, March 12, to Rochester City Council members, who scheduled an April 23 public hearing to further discuss options and recommendations included in the committee's assessment.
+The committee's report was presented on Monday, March 12, to Rochester City Council members, who scheduled an April 23 public meeting to further discuss options and recommendations included in the committee's assessment.

 Cieslik said the National Fire Protection Association sets a generally accepted standard for volunteer fire departments at nine minutes for structure fire calls.
 Response time is measured from when dispatchers notify first responders to when at least six staff, including one fire engine, one ladder truck and one support vehicle, arrive at the scene.
 Of the four significant structure fires in 2017, the department met the standard once.
 Those that took longer than nine minutes did so by about two to four minutes.